fastruby/blog/_posts/2020-10-27-best-ec2-instance-for-rails-apps.md

 So it's useful to know ***how much*** faster the new infrastructure (m5) is and then you can bid on it proportionately at appropriate prices.

-Amazon would like you to migrate off of m4, but there might be m4 spot instances available cheaply, depending.
+Amazon would like you to migrate off of m4.
+But there might be m4 spot instances available cheaply, depending on when you check.
 How does the price/performance compare?
 When would that be a good idea?

 ## Is it Simple?